A fundraiser for the Native Stone Scenic Byway and the Volland Foundation

 The Fish Wizards will locate and seine for fish, then bring them up for the participants to see.
 Attendees will learn sampling techniques, fish identification, and life history information of 20+ species of fish found in the clear waters of Flint Hills streams.

 Attendees should wear comfortable walking or hiking shoes and will need to be able to walk down stream banks.
 Volunteers can wade in and help with the sampling efforts if desired.
 If you wish to wade in the creek, you are encouraged to bring waders or hip boots, though they are not required.
 Remember that rocks can be slippery!
 You may get wet during the trip, so dress accordingly.
-The tour will last about four hours.
+The tour will last about three hours.

 Please bring sunscreen, bug repellent, a lawn chair, and if the weather is hot, bring an umbrella for shade from the sun.